Medical Records Technician Job Description

 Medical Records Technicians are responsible for organizing and managing patients’ health information data.
 They ensure paperwork is properly filled out, verify accuracy and accessibility of files, and are responsible for keeping all files secure.
 Medical Records Technicians communicate with physicians and other healthcare professionals to clarify diagnoses or to obtain additional information.
 They also must transfer the data from a doctor’s notes into a patient’s permanent medical record.
 The Medical Records Technician maintains electronic health records (EHR) databases and analyze electronic data.

 According to the Bureau of Labor Statistics, Medical Records Technician jobs are expected to increase 21% between 2010 and 2020, which is faster than average for most occupations.
 Medical Records Technicians mainly work in hospitals and doctor’s office.
 The work is primarily computer-based, although a Medical Records Technician must communicate with doctors and nursers to clarify unclear information.
 The Medical Records Technician salary varies based on experience.

 Choosing the right Health Information degree program is crucial when preparing for a Medical Records Technician career.
-Fremont College offers an associate’s degree in Health Information Technology that takes just 15 months to complete and will prepare you for the demands of a Medical Records Technician job.
+Fremont University offers an associate’s degree in Health Information Technology that takes just 15 months to complete and will prepare you for the demands of a Medical Records Technician job.
 The program provides the knowledge and real-world training you need for a successful career in Healthcare Information.
 Enroll today and be on your way to an exciting and rewarding career as a Medical Records Technician in just over one year!